maacko/e_music/README.md

-This is a collection of sound programs that use a browser's WebAPI.
+This is a collection of sound programs that use the browser's WebAudio API.
-In using the browser's WebAPI, Javascript becomes the obvious lanugage of choice.

 In this repository: